Archives: Art Car Fun

 Secondly, a writer named Paul McCrae posted a review of my book on his website called Artcar Nation.
 You can read Paul’s review here.
 I was flattered by his positive words, especially because he had a right to be skeptical.
 After all, I don’t drive an art car.
 Who is this random person sending me a children’s book about an art car? he must have thought.
 But what I want the art car aficionados to understand is that while they express themselves through their decked-out cars, I express myself by writing (regardless of the topic).
 Either way, each of us believes in and is proud of what we are creating.

-IMG_5058I’ve also made some new friends during this process of launching my book.
+A car with many stickers on it's hood and other cars parked in front of it.I’ve also made some new friends during this process of launching my book.
 Like Randy Blair–a fantastic Texas chef/caterer as well as art car driver of “A Little Bit of Nonsense” (pictured here alongside my SUV!).
 Randy also sells handmade jewelry, is father to a whole bunch of kids (I forget how many!), and a loving husband (he brags about his beautiful wife a LOT!).
 You can read about Randy Blair’s art car here!

 I also had the pleasure of meeting Rev. Bryan Taylor, a former president of the Houston Art Car Klub.
 He drives a Santa Claus art car (SantaCar MKIV); I’ve seen it around Houston but, until today, I had not yet snapped a photograph of it.
 Now I have!
 Bryan says that I’ve misspelled ART CAR.
-He IMG_5200explains in a recent email, “Congratulations, Cathey.
+He A car with decorations on the hood and top.explains in a recent email, “Congratulations, Cathey.
 From what I have seen posted by the community on FB the last few days, you have a winner on your hands.
 I see one small typo that is very common.
 You see, Cathey, artcar is ONE word.
 Not two, as it is a compound word made up of two separate individual words that, upon being combined, create something new and unique; and if that ain’t a description of artcars, then I do not know what is.
 More importantly, unless we begin spelling it correctly, it will not get entered into the dictionary, which is a goal of mine to help get accomplished before I drive up to the Big Recycling Center in the sky.”

 Well, Bryan, I don’t know if it’s one word or two, but I do know that I like art cars (aka artcars), and I am happy that this particular book idea popped into my brain last year!
 Otherwise, I would have never met you, Rev. Bryan Taylor; or my illustrator, Bill Megenhardt; or chef Randy Blair; or Sue Shefman, the owner of the hippo car named Cheerio; or Lennie Henry at the Orange Show; or Alicia Duplan at the Art Car Museum; or the fun people at City ArtWorks; or Stephanie Walton at Wilchester Elementary School; or Kristin and Laurie, the librarians at St. Mark’s Episcopal School; or Ellen Leventhal/Sheri Bernstein/Toby Haberkorn, and all the other Houston authors I’ve met through this process; or Mitch and Eduardo, my website gurus.
 There are too many new friends to name here, especially since I have a Houston Chronicle photo shoot to get ready for!
 But all of you know who you are.